How to Specify the Carbonate System?

 Input of DIC

 The right screenshot shows the DIC input panel (in mg/L Carbon or in mmol/L).
-Unfortunately, DIC does not belong to the list of common water analysis parameters.
-An alternative is then the alkalinity (if provided).
+Note that DIC does not belong to the list of common water analysis parameters.
+An alternative is the alkalinity (if provided).

 If neither DIC nor alkalinity data is available, then you can enter any initial DIC value (say, 1 mM or 1 mg/L) and let the program calculate the unknown DIC by charge-balance adjustment with DIC.
 [Warning: This method requires that the measured pH and all major ions are sufficiently accurate.
 Otherwise, the calculated DIC will not be very reliable.]